Consider this the appetizer before the main course. We scoured The Masters record book and found these amazing numbers:

 50 Arnold Palmer holds a record that will likely never be equaled, playing in 50 consecutive Masters from 1955 to 2004.
 Arnie still fell two short of Gary Player's record for total Masters played, with 52.

 66 That's the record score for a "Senior" player (age 50 or above).
-Fred Couples shot a 66 at age 50 in 2010's first round; Ben Hogan, long past his prime at age 54, shot a 66 in the third round in 1967, going on to finish tied for 10th in his final Masters appearace; and 50-year-old Miguel Angel Jimenez carded a third-round 66 in 2014.
+Fred Couples shot a 66 at age 50 in the first round of the 2010 Masters; Ben Hogan, long past his prime at age 54, shot a 66 in the third round in 1967, going on to finish tied for 10th in his final Masters appearance; and 50-year-old Miguel Angel Jimenez carded a third-round 66 in 2014.

 66 The lowest score by an amateur was a 66 by Ken Venturi, in 1956's first round.
 Venturi actually held a four-shot lead entering the final round and was in prime position to become the only amateur winner in the event's history, until a windswept final-round 80 left him one shot behind Jack Burke.

--15 The lowest total by a first-time Masters competitor happened this past November — a 15-under runner-up showing from Masters rookie Sung-jae Im, who finished five shots behind winner Dustin Johnson.
+-15 The lowest total by a first-time Masters competitor happened in November 2020 — a 15-under runner-up showing from Masters rookie Sung-jae Im, who finished five shots behind winner Dustin Johnson.

 6 The largest lead lost after three rounds is Greg Norman's 1996 collapse from a six-stroke lead to a five-stroke loss to Nick Faldo following a final-round 78.
 Coming off the eighth green on that Masters Sunday, Norman was only 1-over par for the day and still held a three-shot lead over Faldo.
 But three bogeys and two double-bogeys down the stretch doomed Norman to the most painful failure of his star-crossed career.